trueos/pcbsd/docs/controlpanel.rst

 - **User Administrator:** opens :ref:`User Manager` so that you can manage the highlighted jail's user accounts and groups.
 The title bar will indicate that you are "Editing Users for Jail: Jailname".
 Note that any users and groups that you have created on your PC-BSD® system will not be added to a traditional jail as each traditional jail has its own users and groups.
 However, a ports jail has access to the users and groups that exist on the PC-BSD® system, yet the users you create on a ports jail will only be available within the ports jail.
+If you add any user accounts to the PC-BSD® system, you will need to restart the ports jail to see the new user accounts.
 This button is not available if a Linux jail is highlighted.

 - **Service Manager:** opens :ref:`Service Manager` so that you can view which services are running in the jail and configure which services should start when the jail is started.
 Note that this button is not available if a Linux jail is highlighted.